PV Logger

 - Having the measured time series GI(t), a low-pass filter can be ex-post excited by a simulated "predicted" input signal GIf(t+Δt).
 That is, the measured signal is left-shifted on the time axis and its values are optionally distorted by a simulated predictive error.
 Given such a "predicted" PV power signal and having the LPF tuned to meet a given ramping limit of output PV power, the goal is to minimize the smoothing costs by minimizing the energy accumulated by filter.

-The analysis of PV smoothing puts following demands on the measurement of solar irradiance:
+The analysis of PV smoothing puts following demands on the measurement of GI:

-- Capture the full spectrum of solar intermittency by a sufficiently high sampling frequency
+- Capture the whole spectrum of solar intermittency by a sufficiently high sampling frequency

 - Measure the fraction of irradiance intercepted by a tilted plane of incidence (PV panel).